You will often be required to calculate the square area of a floor, wall or similar especially when estimating and pricing up Carpentry work.

 To calculate the area of a room like in the picture below whether its in centimetres, metres, feet or any other measure all you need to do is measure the length of the room, and the width.
 Then, simply multiply the length (side A) by the width (side B).

 If you are calculating the area of a floor to know how much laminate flooring to allow for I normally add between 5-10% extra to allow for cutting waste.
 To do this, multiply the answer by 1.05 or 1.1,Answer x 1.05 = 5% extra added for waste.

-If the room/wall/shape you want to work out the area for isn't square but odd or L shaped like in the picture below, I seperate the room into two or more manageable sections.
-Imagine a line seperating the two sections like the red one in the picture.
+If the room/wall/shape you want to work out the area for isn't square but odd or L shaped like in the picture below, I separate the room into two or more manageable sections.
+Imagine a line separating the two sections like the red one in the picture.

-Then, treat these as two seperate rooms and calculate them as in the first example.
+Then, treat these as two separate rooms and calculate them as in the first example.
 After that, simply add the two answers together.

 A x B = area2 1

 C x D = area2 2

 area 1 + area 2 = total area2